Yslamguly/bookshop_api/README.md

 1. Clone the repository: `git clone https://github.com/yourusername/online-bookstore.git`
 2. Install dependencies: `npm install`
-3. Set up the database by running the SQL scripts in the `db` folder.
+3. Set up the database by running the SQL scripts in the `database/initial.db` file.
-4. Set up environment variables by creating a `.env` file based on the `.env.example` file.
+4. Set up environment variables by creating a `.env` file based.
-5. Start the server: `npm run server`
+5. Start the server: `npm start`
-6. Start the client: `npm run client`
-7. Open `http://localhost:3000` in your browser to access the app.
+6. You can test the API with Postman

 ## Testing